schoenemeyer/corona_articles/README.md

 Collected from  "Deutsches Ärzteblatt" https://www.aerzteblatt.de/ , Berlin.
 Editor: Bundesärztekammer.

 Divided into four main areas and food for thoughts .....
 Will keep this updated daily

+## Donate your DL experience
 Set Up of European Registry for Coronavirus Patients by DZIF, the German Center for Infection Research
 https://www.dzif.de/en/covid-19-set-european-registry-coronavirus-patients